-- Units should be oriented, through the placement of doors, windows and balconies, so that they overlook the public street, any adjoining public open space, and the cycle and walking trail shown on the Structure Plan. - Where a common pedestrian entrance is provided to a building comprising a number of units, the entrance should be clearly visible and accessible from a public street. - Fences and boundary walls (or hedges) facing the public street should not exceed 1.2m in height so as to enable people in the development to see out to the street from ground floor habitable rooms. - The development should achieve an integrated design theme through consistency of façade treatments, including articulation, window and door proportions, design feature materials and colours.
-The development should also create visual character and variety through variation in building form and materials, and modulating the built form. - The main living areas and outdoor space of each unit shall be designed to achieve an acceptable level of privacy and good sunlight access.
+- Units should be oriented, through the placement of doors, windows and balconies, so that they overlook the public street, any adjoining public open space, and the cycle and walking trail shown on the Structure Plan. - Where a common pedestrian entrance is provided to a building comprising a number of units, the entrance should be clearly visible and accessible from a public street. - The development should achieve an integrated design theme through consistency of façade treatments, including articulation, window and door proportions, design feature materials and colours.
+The development should also create visual character and variety through variation in building form and materials, and modulating the built form. - The main living areas and outdoor space of each unit shall be designed to achieve privacy and good sunlight access.
 Preferably, outdoor living space is located behind the dwelling unit (except when the allotment and unit face north) - Building bulk and massing achieves privacy and good sunlight access to adjoining integrated residential development and/or retirement facility dwellings - A variety of house types and size should be created.
-These may include detached houses, apartment buildings, duplex houses, and terraced housing

-- Buildings massing should be modulated by techniques including with bays, and balconies and variation in roof profilesto avoid uniformity of appearance.
+These may include detached houses, apartment buildings, duplex houses, and terraced housing - Buildings massing should be modulated by techniques including bays, balconies and variation in roof profiles.
 Particular attention should be given to minimising the impression of unrelieved building bulk for larger scale three or four storey buildings by these techniques, including by setting parts of the building back and the contribution of landscaping within the front yard.

-- Buildings massing should be modulated by techniques including with bays, and balconies to avoid uniformity of appearance. - Residential buildings should be located at the front of sites overlooking the street. - Car parking and vehicle access areas should not dominate the street and the appearance of the development.
-Where an allotment frontage width is less than 9m, a rear access lane should be used - Garages and parking for all residential units should be set further back from the street than the front of any residential building or alternatively, within or at the rear of residential units to maintain safe and easy pedestrian access into any residential unit.
+- Buildings massing should be modulated by techniques including bays, balconies to avoid uniformity of appearance. - Residential buildings should be located at the front of sites overlooking the street. - Car parking and vehicle access areas should not dominate the street and the appearance of the development.
+Where an allotment frontage width is less than 9m, a rear access lane should be used - Garages and parking for all dwellings residential units should be set further back from the street than the front of any residential building or alternatively, within or at the rear of residential units to maintain safe and easy pedestrian access into any residential unit.
 Parking should be sufficient (as required by the Plan provisions) to avoid householders vehicles needing to be parked on the street.